SEGEEK/gt-thumb-gen/readme.md

  1. Potentially make a library around some of the functionality (I stole the youtubeVideo code from https://github.com/endlesshack/youtube-video and ported it to typescript).
 It may be handy for other folks to use, although with the CORS issues I ran into I am not sure how useful it would be, or if others are willing to sink to my depths.
 (Perhaps a CORS proxy like https://cors.io/ can help here ...)

  # License
  Do what you want but you are on your own license.
 Feel free to use this code, probably shouldn't run nuclear power plants with it but hey I am not here to tell you what to do.
-Either way, have fun but don't blame me if you cause an international incident or cause.
+Either way, have fun but don't blame me if you cause an international incident or a reactor meltdown.